Evolutionary dynamics of any multiplayer game on regular graphs: Methods

-Based on the microscopic quantities given specific $\mathbf{k}$, we can further express statistical quantities over all possible $\mathbf{k}$.
+Based on the microscopic quantities given specific $\mathbf{k}$, we can further express expected values over all possible $\mathbf{k}$.
 The expected payoff of a focal $X$-player over all possible $\mathbf{k}$ can be statistically computed as

 The possible neighbor configurations satisfying $\sum_{i'=1}^n k_{i'}=k$ are found around the $X$-player as identified by $q_{i'|X}$.
 Here, $i'$ is an independent count, which has no relation with $i$.